 - Does Not Thank Anyone 5 to 2

 My Thoughts: I wish there was an option for the Super Bowl MVP to thank himself, that would be so funny.
-Of course, Tom Brady or Matt Ryan would never do that, they are very team oriented quarterbacks.
+Of course, Tom Brady or Jared Goff would never do that, they are very team-oriented quarterbacks.

 Realistically you have to think whoever wins will thank either God or his teammates first.
-I would think Matt Ryan would thank his teammates first, he seems like a humble guy.
+Last year I remember thinking Foles would Thank God first, but this year neither QB comes across as very religious.

 If you find any other funny Super Bowl Prop bets, leave a comment below, I’d love to hear from you.